 People, groups, and organizations

-- The National Centre for School Engagement (NCSE) promotes attendance, attachment, and achievement.
-The NCSE “collaborates with school districts, law enforcement agencies, courts, and state and federal agencies to support youth and their families to be engaged at school”, with special attention to truancy, dropout, and bullying prevention.
-This website includes resources for disengaged school youth at risk for dropout. http://schoolengagement.org/, http://schoolengagement.org/trainings/transforming-a-truancy-court-to-a-problem-solving-court/
+- The National Centre for School Engagement (NCSE) collaborates with school districts, law enforcement agencies, courts, and state and federal agencies to support youth and their families to be engaged at school.
+We pay special attention to truancy, dropout, and bullying prevention.

 Current and upcoming activities and achievements